dscalzi/Nebula/README.md

 * `--forge <string>` Specify forge version.
 This is WITHOUT the minecraft version (ex.
 14.23.5.2847)
   * OPTIONAL (default: null)
   * If not provided forge will not be enabled.
+  * You can provide either `latest` or `recommended` to use the latest/recommended version of forge.
 * `--liteloader <string>` Specify liteloader version.
   * OPTIONAL (default: null)
   * If not provided liteloader will not be enabled.